DenzelBraithwaite/Vault-of-Knowledge/html.md

 - **feed:** Represents a scrollable list of articles where scrolling may cause articles to be added to or removed from either end of the list[^search_web(query=“HTML role feed”)].
 - **figure:** Represents a unit of content, optionally with a caption, that is self-contained, that is typically referenced as a single unit from the main flow of the document[^search_web(query=“HTML role figure”)].
 - **form:** Represents a section of a page that consists of a form, including form controls and labels[^search_web(query=“HTML role form”)].
+- **granular** Represents a high amount of customization (e.g. being able to change a lot of the default behaviour).
 - **grid:** Represents a control that presents a collection of hierarchical or tabular data across two dimensions[^search_web(query=“HTML role grid”)].
 - **gridcell:** Represents a cell in a grid or treegrid[^search_web(query=“HTML role gridcell”)].
 - **group:** Represents a set of user interface objects which are not intended to be included in a page summary or table of contents by assistive technologies[^search_web(query=“HTML role group”)].